al-niessner/DAWGIE/Python/dawgie/fe/README.md

 Tells the scheduler to move the given targets and tasks into the TODO list.
 Every target will be run for every teask given.
 For instance:

-target=a,target=b,target=c,task=g.h
+`target=a,target=b,target=c,task=g.h`

 means schedule targets a, b, and c for task g and algorithm h to run as soon as possible.

-target=a,target=b,target=c,task=g.h,task=j.k
+`target=a,target=b,target=c,task=g.h,task=j.k`

-means schedule targets a, b, and c for task/alg g.h and task/alg j.k.
+means schedule targets a, b, and c for task.alg g.h and task.alg j.k.

 ### Inputs

-targets: any number of valid targets.
+- targets: one or more valid targets.
 The special target `__all__` will be translated into an alphabetical list of all know targets for non aspect algorithms.
+- tasks: one or more valid task.algorithms to execute.

 ### Outputs

 JSON object representing the success of the request.

-alert_status: "success" when it works and "failed" when it does not.
+- alert_status: "success" when it works and "failed" when it does not.
-alert_message: human readable detail of why success/failed.
+- alert_message: human readable detail of why success/failed.

 ### Example